dhanesh123in/blog/_posts/2022-02-08-sqlalchemy-example.markdown

 session = Session()
 ```

-We will also define these utility functions to view the contents of each table, as we start filling these tables.
+We can use this session object to then do CRUD operations on these tables.
+We will also define a few utility functions to view the contents of each table.

 ```python
 def print_members():